Open Educational Resources

 Resources

 Finding the perfect resource from among so many sources can be a bit overwhelming.
 Below is a list (by no means comprehensive) of some places to get you started.
-If you are interested in employing OER in your classroom, you may also contact the ECE for some help in guiding you down the path.
+If you are interested in employing OER in your classroom, you may also contact the Electronic Learning for some help in guiding you down the path.

 This section focuses on textbooks released under a Creative Commons or other open license.
 Depending on type of license used, they are genearlly free to use and modify without permission.